| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 (This idiotic, contradictory nonsense caused scholars, both Calvinist and

 Catholic, to renounce him.)
-He said Natural Equality among pure men had been upset
+He said Natural Equality among pure men had been

-the expense of others.
+at the expense of others.
 Therefore, the power needed to be taken away from the

 corrupt ruling few and be restored to the pure masses where it belongs.